 - 52 percent plan to do at least one-fourth of their shopping online this year

 - 26 percent of Americans over the age of 65 are using social networks and online communications tools

 *Source: Pew Internet & American Life Project / Extend Health, Inc.

-"We understand how difficult and frustrating it can be when seniors realize they can't do it all by themselves anymore," Ross said.
+"We work with seniors living on their own each day and we understand how difficult and frustrating it can be when they realize they can't do it all by themselves anymore," Ross said.
 "The holidays can be a hectic and physically demanding time for a lot of people.
 We're helping seniors by shouldering some of the burden so they can focus on enjoying the season, which is really what this time of year is all about."